 - Lead you to withdraw from social interactions

-- Increase your risk of falling if you have balance problems and you often rush to the bathroom to avoid leaking urine
+- Increase risk of falling if you have balance problems and rush to the bathroom to avoid leaking urine

 A few isolated incidents of urinary incontinence don't necessarily require medical attention.
-But if the problem continues or affects your quality of life, consider getting these symptoms evaluated.
+And most people, as they age, have to get up to urinate at night.
+But if the problem affects your quality of life, consider having your symptoms evaluated.

 Make an appointment with your primary care provider if:

-Many health care providers can treat bladder control problems without referring you to a specialist.
-But not all have the necessary training or experience.
-In spite of better understanding and treatment of urinary incontinence, some providers consider it an inevitable consequence of childbearing, menopause or normal aging — a belief that makes them unlikely to consider you for evaluation or treatment.
+Many health care providers can evaluate bladder control problems without referring you to a specialist.
+In spite of better understanding and treatment of urinary incontinence, some providers may consider it an inevitable consequence of childbearing, menopause or aging.
+Others may lack the time, training or experience that make them likely to consider you for evaluation or treatment.

-If your doctor dismisses significant symptoms or seems uninformed about the many possible treatments, ask for referral to a specialist.
+If your doctor dismisses symptoms that have an impact on your quality of life, or if the treatments he or she prescribes fail, ask for referral to a specialist.
 Doctors who specialize in urinary disorders include:

 - Urogynecologist.
-This is an obstetrician-gynecologist with additional training in problems that affect a woman's pelvic floor — the network of muscles, ligaments, connective tissue and nerves that helps support and control the bladder and other pelvic organs.
+This is an obstetrician-gynecologist with additional training in problems that affect the pelvic floor — the network of muscles, ligaments, connective tissue and nerves that helps support and control the bladder and other pelvic organs.

 - Urologist.
 A urologist specializes in male and female urinary disorders, as well as the male reproductive system.

-To determine the amount of urine you pass, you can use any collection device that allows you to measure ounces or milliliters.
-There are special measuring devices that fit over the toilet rim, but any measuring cup will do.
+To figure out how much urine you pass, you can use any collection device that allows you to measure ounces or milliliters.

 Your visit will be more productive if you provide a good medical history.
 Make a list of: